alrichardbollans/spatial-preposition-annotation-tool-unity3d/Analysis/readMe.md

 The code may be used to process multiple studies.
 The 2019 study folder contains the following

+## Scene Data
+Contains information and features extracted from the study scenes

 ## collected data
 Collection of raw and cleaned annotation lists.